How to Become a Management Consultant: A Roadmap [updated 2022]

 In particular, convincing others to change their minds on key issues or helping a stagnant group to take on and succeed at a large, ambitious goal are ways you can show your teamwork skills.

 The best internships to get if you’re trying to become a management consultant are summer internships with consulting firms.
-Unfortunately, consulting firms take on small summer classes and not all consulting firms offer internships to Master’s degree students, so these internships are hard to come by.
+Unfortunately, they take on small summer classes and not all firms offer internships to Master’s degree students, so these internships are hard to come by.

 Good alternatives to consulting internships are: 1) working for the strategy department of a large organization or 2) working for a small, entrepreneurial organization where you can take on a summer project that leads to real impact for the organization.